Building Wealth

 That’s what I call a virtuous cycle.
 And the further electricity providers travel on this road, the easier the going gets.
 Scaling up has always driven down costs and pushed up profits in this business.
 And the same is happening as the leading companies install more solar panels, wind turbines, energy storage and grid upgrades—while taking aging coal power plants permanently off line.

-Cheap money has also made it easier for industry companies to make acquisitions.
 Not one of the literally thousands of US regulated electric, gas and water utility mergers since the late 19th century has failed to create a stronger, more profitable company.
 And highlighting the best candidates for deals is also a staple of every issue of CUI.

 Regulated companies have one other crushing advantage over everyone else when it comes to capitalizing on these megatrends: Absolute assurance once regulators approve their spending plans, they’re guaranteed to earn a return on investment that’s sometimes as high as 15 percent.